VelizarBG/suggestion-tweaker/README.md

 * Clone the repository
 * Open a command prompt/terminal to the repository directory
 * Run 'gradlew build'
-* The built jar file will be in build/libs/
+* The built jar files will be in fabric/build/libs/ and forge/build/libs